ashishhoro/ashishhoro/README.md

 - 👋 Hi, I’m @rez
 - 👀 I’m interested in front-end and back-end work
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on app and web designing stuffs
+- 💞️ I’m looking to collaborate for nodejs app
 - 📫 How to reach me rehzen.harrish.98@gmail.com

 <!---